Partnerships

-The GGCP is a wide-reaching collaboration, to plant trees and provide Environmental Justice.
-This effort, just like the trees we plant, starts from the ground up.
-The Executive Office of Energy and Environmental Affairs (EEA) supplies grant funding to local non-profit partners, to support the GGCP through outreach, education and community engagement.
-Our partners encourage residents of the designated planting zones to participate in the program, and communicate the benefits of trees to a wide and diverse audience.
+The Greening the Gateway Cities Program (GGCP) is a collaboration of state agencies, municipalities, and non-profit partners to plant trees in the Environmental Justice neighborhoods found in the twenty-six Gateway Cities in MA.
+The Executive Office of Energy and Environmental Affairs (EEA) supplies grant funding to the local non-profit partners to support the GGCP through outreach, education, and community engagement.
+Our partners encourage residents of the designated planting zones to participate in the program and communicate the benefits of trees to a wide and diverse audience.

 The competitive grant process occurs every fiscal year.
 The current partner organizations for the GGCP are: